-For initial values $R_I \in \mathrm{SO}(3)$ and $\Omega_I \in \mathbb{R}^3 \setminus \{(0, 0, 0)\}$, let us define $E_I \coloneqq E(\Omega_I)$ and $\pi_I \coloneqq \pi(R_I, \Omega_I)$.
+For initial values $R_I \in \operatorname{SO}(3)$ and $\Omega_I \in \mathbb{R}^3 \setminus \{(0, 0, 0)\}$, let us define $E_I \coloneqq E(\Omega_I)$ and $\pi_I \coloneqq \pi(R_I, \Omega_I)$.
 Define an open set $U\coloneqq \left\{ (R, \Omega) \in \mathbb{R}^{3\times 3} \times \mathbb{R}^3 \mid \det(R) > 0 \right\}$ and the Lyapunov function $V: U \rightarrow \mathbb{R}_{\geq 0}$ as

-for constants $k_1, k_2, k_3 > 0$ and $3\times 3$ identity matrix $I$.
+for constants $k_0, k_1, k_2 > 0$ and $3\times 3$ identity matrix $I$.

 Throughout the simulations, we use $\mathbb{I} = \mathrm{diag}(3, 2, 1)$, $R_I = I$, and $\Omega_I = (1, 1, 1)$, which correspond to $E_I = 3$ and $\pi_I = (3, 2, 1)$.
-For the Lyapunov function, we use $k_1 = 50$, $k_2 = 100$, $k_3 = 50$.
+For the Lyapunov function, we use $k_0 = 50$, $k_1 = 100$, $k_2 = 50$.
 The Lipschitz constant of $\nabla V$ is estimated as $L \approx 1986.0$.
-For feedback integrator with adaptive gain selection, the gain update is set to be done every $T_{\mathrm{period}} = 30$ seconds.
+For feedback integrator with adaptive gain selection, the gain update is set to be done every $T_{\mathrm{update}} = 30$ seconds.
 We present the results for $h \in \left[10^{-7}, 10^{-1}\right]$, and comparisons are made with a benchmark framework, the \emph{Strang Splitting method}~\cite{Hairer2006}.

 Figure~\ref{fig:rigid_body_results} summarizes the accuracy results, and the trajectories of body angular velocities (i.e., $\Omega(t)$) are illustrated in Figure~\ref{fig:rigid_body_traj}.
-Both the adaptive gain feedback integrator and the fixed gain choice $\alpha=\tfrac{1}{hL}$ achieve accuracies several orders of magnitude better than the unity gain variant.
+Both feedback integrators under the adaptive gain selection and fixed gain $\alpha=\frac{1}{hL}$ achieve accuracies several orders of magnitude better than the unity gain variant.
 The unity gain method diverges for $h>10^{-3}$, whereas $\alpha=\tfrac{1}{hL}$ and the adaptive scheme maintains bounded error across the entire tested range of $h$.
-The adaptive scheme is marginally less accurate than fixed gain $\alpha=\tfrac{1}{hL}$, primarily because $|\nabla^{2}V(x_k)|$ varies little along the trajectory (spans $[2334.63, 2412.56]$); with a safety factor $c=1.1$, the local bound $c|\nabla^{2}V(x_k)|$ slightly overestimates the true maximum of $|\nabla^{2}V|$, yielding a more conservative gain and a small loss in performance.
+The adaptive scheme is marginally less accurate than fixed gain $\alpha=\tfrac{1}{hL}$, primarily because $\left\|\nabla^{2}V(x_k)\right\|$ varies little along the trajectory ($\left\|\nabla^{2}V(x_k)\right\|_F$ spans $[2334.63, 2412.56]$); with a safety factor $c=1.1$ and overapproximation with Frobenius norm, the local bound $c\left\|\nabla^{2}V(x_k)\right\|_F$ slightly overestimates the true maximum of $\left\|\nabla^{2}V\right\|$, yielding a more conservative gain and a small loss in performance.
 Notably, the adaptive gain feedback integrator requires no a priori estimate of the Lipschitz constant and achieves markedly higher accuracy than the unity gain feedback integrator, with only a marginal increase in computational cost.